 Well played Pottery Barn.
 Well played.

 And, I went crazy for matchsticks.
-I was a part of the movement to bring back these cute little wood sticks paired with phosphorous.
+I love these cute little wood sticks paired with phosphorous.
 And suddenly boxed matches started to show up in gift shops and craft booths.

 I was not alone.
 And, isn’t that the greatest feeling?

 As expected, my family rebelled; what was wrong with the Bic lighter with the convenient extended arm to light candles?